mikkomultanen/Robotini-Racing-Simulator/README.md

 2. In player settings disable compression (otherwise won't work, at the moment)
 3. Build it to `./robotini-web-player`

+Note: if you get an error along the lines of "No such file or directory", this may be because you don't have a Python2.7 on path.
+In the `PreBuildProcessing.cs` we've defined that Python should be found at `/usr/local/bin/python`.
+Make sure it's there.

 ### Try the WebGL player locally

 1. Copy a `race.log` file to `./robotini-web-player`